BlueSuffix: Reinforced Blue Teaming for Vision-Language Models Against Jailbreak Attacks: Experiments

 \subsection{Ablation Studies}

 \paragraph{Component Ablation} Here, we conduct ablation studies to demonstrate the necessity of each component in \textsf{BlueSuffix}.
-Figure \ref{fig:ablation_studies} reports the defense results of the `text purifier', `text purifier + suffix generator', `text purifier + image purifier', `suffix generator + image purifier', and the full \textsf{BlueSuffix}.
+Figure \ref{fig:ablation_studies} reports the defense results of the `text purifier', `suffix generator', `text purifier + suffix generator', `text purifier + image purifier', `suffix generator + image purifier', and the full \textsf{BlueSuffix}.
 We report the average ASR across the 13 categories of jailbreak prompts from the MM-SafetyBench.
-Detailed ASR results for each individual category can be found in Appendix \ref{ablation}.
+Due to space limitations, we only conducted ablation studies on the LLaVA, MiniGPT-4, and Gemini.

-We start our analysis with the text purifier which is already a better defense technique than the Safety Prompt.
-The results in Figure \ref{fig:ablation_studies} indicate that our text purifier itself is quite effective, compared to the no defense results in Table \ref{tab:def_results}.
+We start our analysis with the `text purifier' which is already a better defense technique than the Safety Prompt.
+The results in Figure \ref{fig:ablation_studies} indicate that our `text purifier' itself is quite effective, compared to the no defense results in Table \ref{tab:def_results}.
 In practice, we observed that it can rewrite the majority of jailbreak prompts, enabling the target VLMs to accurately identify the presence of harmful content in the rewritten textual prompts.
-When combined with the suffix generator, the ASRs are further reduced substantially.
+Furthermore, employing the `suffix generator' independently also provides a certain degree of defense, demonstrating a comparable level of robustness achieved by `text purifier'.
+When combined the `text purifier' with the `suffix generator', the ASRs are further reduced substantially.
 However, `text purifier + image purifier' is less effective than `text purifier + suffix generator', meaning that our blue-team suffix generator plays a more important role than the image purifier.
-Comparing `text purifier + image purifier' with `suffix generator + image purifier', we find that the latter outperforms the former on 3/4 scenarios including MiniGPT-4, Gemini (LLaVA), and Gemini (MiniGPT-4), but not on LLaVA.
-This indicates that our blue-team suffix generator is a stronger defense technique than the text purifier.